DAI FAQ

 The Dai originally began as a neighborhood watch and law enforcement support program serving the “West End” neighborhoods of Beaumont, Texas until 2002 when most of the participants moved to Midland-Odessa and began services in the vicinity.
 From that time forward the emphasis moved from neighborhoods to the service and protection of religious institutions until many of the participants entered religious studies themselves by 2008 and then began performing religious services as well as performing security services.

 In 2018, Dai Mission Ministries was founded as an alliance of Messianic, Hebraic, and Sabbath-keeping Christian congregations with the idea of also founding a kibbutz, a Jewish work community grounded in faith, called Shiloh.
 In 2022, Dai Mission Ministries decided to break from the kibbutz idea and after moving its ministry to the San Luis Valley of Colorado began the process of forming Dai Institute of Shiloh, Inc to take over the kibbutz project and add to it a yeshiva, a Messianic Jewish seminary, as part of its purpose.
-The Dai Council in response to this move decided to form the business alliance, the Kingdom of Dai meant to be headquartered in Montrose, Colorado, to begin organization of the business aspects of the Dai communities located in the Western Slope of Colorado.
-Developments continue within the Uncompahgre Valley and the surrounding areas.
+The Dai Council in response to this move decided to form the business alliance, the Kingdom of Dai, meant to be headquartered in Montrose, Colorado.
+However, in the due course of business the Dai Council decided against the business alliance concept and instead opted for the apostolic community concept under the 501(d) tax-exempt status and relocated the project back to the Gilas area of New Mexico and Arizona at the request of the Dai People.

 Comments are closed.